SpocWiki/_public/schema.org/predicate/Texts/has_educational_program_mode.md

 - [ #has_/text/_about_educational_program_mode :: Text, URL ] or
 - [ has_text_about_educational_program_mode :: Text, URL ]

 Similar to courseMode, the medium or means of delivery of the program as a whole.
-The value may either be a text label (e.g. &quot;online&quot;, &quot;onsite&quot; or &quot;blended&quot;; &quot;synchronous&quot; or &quot;asynchronous&quot;; &quot;full-time&quot; or &quot;part-time&quot;) or a URL reference to a term from a controlled vocabulary (e.g. https://ceds.ed.gov/element/001311#Asynchronous ).
+The value may either be a text label (e.g. "online", "onsite" or "blended"; "synchronous" or "asynchronous"; "full-time" or "part-time") or a URL reference to a term from a controlled vocabulary (e.g. https://ceds.ed.gov/element/001311#Asynchronous ).

 Predicated describes that:
 [ #has_/domain  :: EducationalOccupationalProgram ]